evgiz/pokedex-gen/README.md

 **Row 2:** 64x64 convolutional layers

-#### Data augmentation
+## Data augmentation

 My dataset consisted of three spritesheets of pokemon, which had a total of about 1000 unique sprites.
-In order to increase the size of the dataset I have used simple augmentation such as flipping and hue shifting, increasing the dataset size 5 times.
+In order to increase the size of the dataset I have used simple augmentation such as flipping and hue shifting, increasing the number of images by a factor of 5.

 ### Initial results